Mythologos/EvaLatin2024-NostraDomina/README.md

 the best GMM, having a tied covariance matrix and being initialized with the k-means algorithm, scored 0.37.

-For the dataset produced with this work, we applied all defaults save that we set `--embedding-filepath` to point to `resources/sphilberta`, applying SPhilBERTa embeddings (Riemenschneider and Frank 2023) with polarity coordinate features attached.
+For the dataset produced with this work, we applied all defaults save that we set `--embedding-filepath` to point to `resources/sphilberta`, applying SPhilBERTa embeddings (Riemenschneider and Frank, 2023b) with polarity coordinate features attached.

 #### Polarity Coordinate Annotator